hly1998/NHL/README.md

 # NHL
-The codes for a paper, we provides our codes with 10 baselines.
-You can easily repr
+The codes for a paper, we provides our codes and 10 deep hashing baselines.

 # Main Dependencies
 + pytohn 3.8